segmentio/segment-docs/src/personas/identity-resolution/identity-resolution-settings.md

 Segment recommends that you add custom externalIDs to the Identity Resolution table *before* events containing this identifier flow through the space.
 Once an event with a new type of externalID flows into the space, the externalID is automatically added to the table if it wasn't manually added.
 When the externalID is automatically added, it defaults to the preset priority and limit, as explained below.

-## Flat Matching Logic
+## Flat matching logic
 When a new event flows into Personas, Segment looks for profiles that match any of the identifiers on the event.

 Based on the existence of a match, one of three actions can occur:

 **1: Create a new profile**
-When there are no pre-existing profiles that have matching identifiers to the event, Segment create a new user profile.
+When there are no pre-existing profiles that have matching identifiers to the event, Segment creates a new user profile.

 **2: Add to existing profile**
-When there is one profile that matches all identifiers in an event, Segment attempts to map the traits, identifiers and events on the call to that existing profile.
-If there is an excess of any identifier on the final profile, Segment defers to the Identity Resolution rules outlined below.
+When there is one profile that matches all identifiers in an event, Segment attempts to map the traits, identifiers, and events on the call to that existing profile.
+If there's an excess of any identifier on the final profile, Segment defers to the Identity Resolution rules outlined below.

 **3: Merge existing profiles**
 When there are multiple profiles that match the identifiers in an event, Segment checks the Identity Resolution rules outlined below, and attempts to merge profiles.